wngaw/wngaw.github.io/_posts/2019-05-11-logistic-regression.md

 tags: supervised-learning
 ---

-Logistic regression is one of most widely used classification learning algorithms.
+Logistic regression is one of most widely used classification learning algorithms in various fields, including machine learning, most medical fields, and social sciences.
+Similar to the post on linear regression, I will go into the mechanics behind logistic regression in order for us to gain a deeper understanding of it.

 ## What is logistic regression?